1924 Alabama Crimson Tide football team: Centre

 Against Centre College, Alabama lost their only game of the season to the Praying Colonels at Rickwood Field by a 17–0 score.
 After a scoreless first quarter, Centre took a 7–0 lead into halftime after Herb Covington scored on a short run.
 Cliff Lemon then extended their lead with his 32-yard field goal in the third quarter, and then made the final score 17–0 with his 20-yard touchdown reception from Covington in the fourth quarter.

 Alabama would not lose another game until their loss against Georgia Tech in their 1927 season.
-The loss brought Alabama's all-time record against Centre to 2–1.

 The starting lineup was Herschel Caldwell (left end), Jack Langhorne (left tackle), Bill Buckler (left guard), Clyde Propst (center), Bruce Jones (right guard), Tom Camp (right tackle), Graham McClintock (right end), Grant Gillis (quarterback), David Rosenfeld (left halfback), Hulet Whitaker (right halfback), Pooley Hubert (fullback).